The Business of Banshees

 It’s been a while.
 How are you, old buddy?

 It hasn’t been “too long,” though, right?
 I only owe you one post per month.
 That’s our deal.
 So: I’m not apologizing for my lack of production.
 I’m totally meeting my blogging commitments.
 And who says I’m not producing?
 I’ve written nearly 100,000 words since I last posted.
-Each and every one of them as vibrant, purposeful, and engaging as the words you’re reading right now.
+Each and every one of them as vibrant, purposeful, and engaging as the words you see now.
 I’m manufacturing words like a banshee.
 That makes sense, right?
-Banshees are most known for wailing and manufacturing.
+Banshees are most known for wailing and writing.
 I think we should compare everything to the actions of banshees.
 The phrase isn’t going to become a meaningless generic intensifier on its own, after all.
 We must work at this.

 It occurs to me that when I lobbied for the word “bloggery” to mean “blog post,” and touched on an already established meaning, referring to a whole blog, as if a hatchery, I didn’t think at all about how bloggery might suggest the word “diary.”
 Dear Bloggery!
 But I’m not trying to sell blog terminology this time.
 We’ll have to let it all float around out there fluid-like, as words do in English — or any language — and check back in fifty to one hundred years and see what we have.
 By then, I suspect the word “BLOG” will refer to any long form writing that’s more than fifty words.
 Nobody will have the patience to read something that long, though, so it will have fallen out of general usage, except in the sense of criticizing someone when they text something with actual punctuation, going on for two, three, or even four (!) sentences.
 That will derisively be referred to as a blog.
 Maybe with a wrinkle of the nose to suggest an unpleasant fart hanging in the air.